bisdn/bisdn.github.io/introduction/introduction_baseboxd.md

 Introduction
 ************

 baseboxd is a controller daemon integrating whitebox switches into Linux.
-Based on [OpenFlow Data Path Abstraction (OF-DPA)][rofl], it translates Linux [netlink][libnl_docs] into switch rules and vice versa.
+Based on :term:`OpenFlow Data Path Abstraction`, it translates Linux :term:`netlink` into switch rules.
 Our solution can be easily managed and flawlessly integrated in any existing Linux environment.

 Architecture
 ************
-baseboxd communicates (upwards) with the Linux kernel over [netlink][libnl_docs] and (downwards) with the switch using [OpenFlow][of].
+baseboxd communicates (upwards) with the Linux kernel over :term:`netlink` and (downwards) with the switch using :term:`OFDPA`.
 The Linux network stack is used to directly represent the state of the switching infrastructure.
-For each active network interface on a switch controlled by baseboxd, a single Linux tap interface exists on the Basebox host operating system.
+For each network interface on a switch controlled by baseboxd, a single Linux tap interface exists on the Basebox host operating system.

 .. code-block:: bash